Telecoms,

 Telecommunications day to day

-Working full time as a telecommunications field engineer, you can earn between £25,000 as a junior telecoms technician, up to and over £40,000 as an experienced telecoms engineer.
+Working full time as a telecommunications field engineer, you can earn between £23,000 as a junior telecoms technician, up to and over £40,000 as an experienced telecoms engineer.
+Holding a full UK driving licence is a common essential requirement.

 Engineering work takes place on typical hours.
 Around 39-41 hours a week, from 8-5, with chance to earn a little more from on-call and out-of-hours work.

-Engineers will usually travel in their areas, responding to maintenance calls and completing scheduled improvements to internet and telephony networks.
-Completing and logging their daily tasks progress themselves.
+Engineers will usually travel in their areas, responding to maintenance calls and completing scheduled improvements to internet and telephony networks whilst completing and logging their daily tasks.

-The trade offers great opportunity to learn and grow, earning higher salaries or taking on different kinds of work, giving those who stick with it a rewarding career.
+The trade offers great opportunity to learn and grow, earning higher salaries or taking on different kinds of work, which can lead to a rewarding career in the industry.

 Common Daily tasks